chainstack/docs/docs/operations/deploying-a-hybrid-multichain-network.md

 * `receive`

 ::: warning
-You need to send the `grant` request through your first deployed node as specified in [Step 3](multichain-hybrid#_3-get-your-cloud-multichain-node-access-information).
+You need to send the `grant` request through your first deployed node.
 :::

 Sending a curl request from terminal: